 (b) Install source files.
-Drag tar-files: "arpack96.tar.gz" and "patch.tar.gz" from Desktop to the installation directory according to your installation path: "calculix\inst\path".
+Drag tar-files: "arpack96.tar.gz" and "patch.tar.gz" from Desktop to the installation directory according to the chosen installation path from Section 4.2: "calculix\inst\path".
 The tar-files, therefore, now should be located on the same directory level as directory "CalculiX" from Fig. 1.